pombase/canto/root/docs/md/canto_admin/configuration_file.md

 shown.

 ### hide_extension_relations
-If 1, show the extension value (extension range) but not the relation.
+A list of extension relation names to hide.
+For hidden relations we just show the extension value (extension range).
-(default: 0)
+(default: empty list)

 ### broad_term_suggestions
 A few comma separated high level or broad term names for use in help text.